open-xchange/appsuite-middleware/documentation/components/database/connection_encryption.md

 The server is capable to reload the JDBC properties as well as the used certificates.
 To trigger such a rotation the command line tool "reloadConfiguration" is used.

-A reload will clear all current unused instances of a 'Connection' hold by different connection pool and update the properties used to create connection with the JDBC client.
+A reload will clear all current unused instances of a 'Connection' held in the connection pools and update the properties used to spawn new connections with the JDBC client.
 Therefore all newly created connections after a reload will automatically run with the updated properties.
 Connections that are still used will get marked deprecated, so that these connections will be replaced by updated once after they finished their work.

 ## Change JDBC properties